15% off your first subscription blood test

 What are optimal reference ranges?

-• greater than 50 nmol/L you’re sufficient
+• Levels above 50 nmol/L are considered sufficient

 This range is only based on the relationship between vitamin D, your bone health, and your risk of osteoporosis.